Post

 For enterprise-scoped agents, use the designated .github-private repository from the enterprise configuration.

-For enterprise-level Copilot plugin standards (MCP servers, etc.), the enterprise docs use .github-private, but the same Copilot settings can also work from .github.
+The enterprise docs use .github-private, but the same Copilot settings can also work from .github.
 In practice, .github-private is the placement you are more likely to use for enterprise-wide configuration because it is member-only by default.

 Setup